Dr Judith Hanks

 - Location: 1.25 Hillary Place

-I have worked as a language teacher, lecturer and teacher educator in Italy, China, Singapore, and the UK since 1987, and I have been centrally involved in Exploratory Practice (a form of practitioner research) since 1997.
-I joined the University of Leeds in 1999, and combine my background in Applied Linguistics, Intercultural Studies and Language Teacher Education with my work in CPD and mentoring, EAP, TESOL and Teacher Education.
+I have worked as a language teacher, lecturer and teacher educator in Italy, China, Singapore, and the UK since 1987, and I have been centrally involved in Exploratory Practice (a form of fully inclusive practitioner research) since 1997.
+I joined the University of Leeds in 1999 working in EAP as Senior Teaching Fellow, before moving to the School of Education in 2013, where I have been Head of Undergraduate area (2015-2017) and Academic Group Leader for Language Education (2017-2018).
+I combine my work in Practitioner Research, CPD and mentoring in EAP, ELT and TESOL with my background in Applied Linguistics, Intercultural Studies and Language Teacher Education.

-I am particularly interested in puzzling about and understanding the relationship between research and pedagogy in the language classroom.
-This involves working to understand cultural/intercultural issues of identity, agency and trust that arise when learners as well as teachers engage in co-researching their praxis.
-I am convenor of the AILA Fully Inclusive Practitioner Research Network: spanning 5 continents and involving researchers, practitioners and practitioner-researchers, the ReN aims to address epistemological and pedagogical challenges for applied linguistics and language education in the 21st Century.
+I am particularly interested in understanding the ethics of relationships between research and pedagogy in the language classroom.
+This co-produced research involves puzzling, then working multimodally to understand cultural/intercultural issues of identity, agency and trust that arise when learners as well as teachers engage in co-researching their praxis.
+The emotional aspects of learning, teaching and teacher education have hitherto been overlooked, thus I am working to investigate the potential of ‘sticky objects' to access practitioner perceptions.
+I am convenor of the AILA Fully Inclusive Practitioner Research Network.
+Spanning 5 continents and involving researchers, practitioners and practitioner-researchers co-producing their work, the FIPR network aims to address epistemological and pedagogical challenges for Applied Linguistics and Language Education in the 21st Century (see https://www.fullyinclusivepr.com/ )

 My main publications include: